learning-zone/angular-basics/notes/angular.md

 </html>
 ```

-#### Q. What is rxjs BehaviorSubject, ReplaySubject and AsyncSubject in angular?

-#### Q. What is difference between BehaviorSubject and Observable?

 #### Q. what is an rxjs subject in Angular?
 An RxJS Subject is a special type of Observable that allows values to be **multicasted** to many Observers.
 While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), Subjects are multicast.